 These hotels are located in and around the Tokyo Disney Resort area.
-All of which include park ticket sales and free bus shuttle service to and from the Resort.
+These include park ticket sales and free shuttle service to and from the Resort.

 Tokyo Disney Resort Good Neighbor Hotels

-If Tokyo Disney Resort is part of a bigger trip to Japan, then staying at one of these centrally located hotels is an option.
+If Tokyo Disney Resort is part of a more significant trip to Japan, staying at one of these hotels is an option.
 All of which include shuttle services to and from the Resort.
 Note that they do not offer park ticket sales nor guarantee admission into the park.
 You are best to buy tickets ahead of time.